10 project management challenges (and how to overcome them)

 The acronym CLEAR stands for:

-When it comes to external projects, the main source of your project goal is to talk to your clients and/or users.
-In other words, consult all the key stakeholders and understand their individual objectives until you have a clear understanding of what you’re working toward.
+When it comes to external projects, the main source of your project goal is to consult all the key stakeholders and understand their individual objectives until you have a clear understanding of what you’re working toward.

-If you’re working on an internal project, your project goal will have to match the organization’s existing business goals and strategies.
-In this case, you’ll likely be involved in the pre-planning phases of the project along with executive management — to align the two goals.
+If you’re working on an internal project, you’ll likely be involved in the pre-planning phases of the project along with executive management — to align your project goals with the organization’s existing business goals.

 Challenge #5: Poor communication